 The Northumberland coast is a place to feel close to nature and to the past.
 Discover the tranquil islands, wide beaches, marshes and saltflats, coves and cliffs, fishing villages and fortresses of this beautiful coastline.

-Scenic stops for a road trip
+Scenic road trip stops

 If you're planning a long car journey, we've picked out sites near motorways and main roads which make excellent alternatives to stopping at a motorway service station.